Yeti-CMS/yeti-frontend/README.md

 <img style="-webkit-user-select: none; cursor: zoom-in;" src="http://g.recordit.co/iN2JalXJRs.gif">

+## Requirements
+- A Modern Web Browser (Should work on Chrome / Firefox / Safari / IE > 9, Edge)
+- Some kind of backend for persistence (DIY or use our example.
+More to come!)

 ## Refactor & Rewrite
 This repository is the rewrite of a previous project, WPCE.
 I've done my best to clean-up the codebase and only include features that work.
 Hopefully it will grow into something better, with community support.
 If the project interests you, please reach out and let me know!